DarkGusta/stock2store/src/docs/RBAC_SETUP.md

 3. **customer** - Access to shopping and order management
 4. **analyst** - Read-only access to analytics data

 Each role has pre-configured permissions based on their needs.
-You can extend these by adding more resources and actions as needed.
+It is possible to extend these by adding more resources and actions as needed.